ganeshdhonde2001/power-bi-project-2/README.md

-this is Another project about power bi -<br>
+This is Another project about Power Bi -<br>
-for all information go through pdf provided by me. <br>
+For All Information go through Project Report. <br>
 [sales anyalysis using power bi (project report).pdf.]-